DIY Guide to Fly Fishing Valley Creek in Southeast Pennsylvania

 The nearest airport to Valley Creek is the Philadelphia International Airport.
 If you want to avoid the hustle and bustle of a major airport, you could also visit the Lehigh Valley International Airport is another nearby option, which is about an hour away from your destination.

-You’ll find plenty of lodging opportunities in Philadelphia.
-If you are looking for reasonably priced accommodations in the area, and don’t want to stay directly in the city, Microtel Inn & Suites by Wyndham West Chester is located a mere 15 minutes away from Valley Creek Park.
+There are plenty of lodging opportunities in Philadelphia.
+If you are looking for reasonably priced accommodations in the area and don’t want to stay directly in the city, Microtel Inn & Suites by Wyndham West Chester is located a mere 15 minutes away from Valley Creek Park.
 They offer complimentary breakfast and a free fitness center.

 Of course, some of us can’t resist the great outdoors.
 If you would rather stick to campgrounds, Brandywine Creek Campground is well known for its beautiful location and its close proximity to other attractions in the area.